Dentatum/wfrp4-generators/readme.md

 ### Loot generator (Work in progress)

 This macro will generate loot based on the difficulty of a combat, under GM criteria.
-The result will be
+The result will be posted as a chat message and also will be created in a journal page.